 Please note that as the owner of a trade mark, you must also conform to other legislative regulations, particularly the laws on foodstuffs, therapeutic products and narcotics.
 We examine trade mark applications without knowing the exact properties of the product or service for which you want to use the trade mark.

-Trade marks can also come into conflict with domain and company names (see information leaflet on conflicting signs in German, French or Italian, PDF 85 KB).
+Trade marks can also come into conflict with domain and company names (see information leaflet on conflicting signs).
 We therefore recommend that you check to see whether identical or similar signs have already been registered in the relevant registers before applying to register your trade mark.
 To do this, refer to the Federal Commercial Registry Office (in German, French or Italian) or a search specialist.